Ways To Get Some Quick Social Contact When You're Feeling Really Lonely And Isolated

 - If you're into a particular hobby, go to a store for it.
 The staff are going to be into it too, so you might be able to speak to them for a bit ("I'm thinking of getting this game.
 Have you played it?
 What do you think?", etc.)

-- If you're interested in trying out a new hobby, go to a store for it and pick a staffs' brains.
+- If you're interested in trying out a new hobby, go to a store for it and pick an employee's brain.
 Like if you've always been curious about learning to play the drums, go to a music store and ask any questions you have.

 Be more chatty and friendly than usual as you go about your day